 When it comes to preparing a delicious meal, there are several techniques that you can use.
 Two of the most popular techniques for cooking food in the oven are baking and broiling!
 Both methods involve using direct heat: baking requires slowly turning out evenly cooked dishes over an extended period of time; broiling uses high temperatures for a quicker cook time.
-If you’re wondering about when to bake or when to broil, here’s all you need to know – read on as we discuss what makes each method unique and special, along with tips on getting them right every time!
+If you’re wondering about when to bake or when to broil, here’s all you need to know – read on as we discuss difference between bake and broil, along with tips on getting them right every time.

 - 1 What Is Broiling?

 - 3 What is the difference between broil and bake?

 - 4 The Benefits of the Bake Setting

 - 5 The Benefits of the Broil Setting

 - 7 How to broil in an oven and which foods broil best?

 - 8 When should i use the bake oven setting?